Gemini 3 Prompting Playbook: Getting Better Results with Less Prompting

 }

-Gemini 3 prompt:
+Gemini 3 style prompt:

 Extract product name, ingredients, and nutrition (calories, fat, protein) from the label.